ipfs-inactive/blog/content/post/051-new-ipfs-release-process.md

 To address these concerns, we've put a halt to all non-bugfix go-ipfs releases as we improve our testing practices and build out our testing and network simulation infrastructure.
-We felt this measure necessary as testing tends to become a secondary concern in the face new features and pressing performance issues.
+We felt this measure necessary as testing tends to become a secondary concern in the face of new features and pressing performance issues.

 However, even with our current testing practices, these regressions should have been caught by pre-release testing.
-Furthermore, a better release process (e.g., the ability to cut patch releases) would have enabled us to quickly release fixes for these regressions.
+Furthermore, a better release process (e.g. the ability to cut patch releases) would have enabled us to quickly release fixes for these regressions.